SkillDevs/electric_dart/docs/quickstart.md

 dart run electricsql_cli generate
 ```

-After it finishes you should have a the folder `lib/generated/electric` created.
+After it finishes you should have the folder `lib/generated/electric` created.
 Inside you will find the `drift` schema and the Electric SQL migrations.

-After this point, the app should be configured like a regular app that uses `drift` with a minor adjustment.
+After this point, the app should be configured like a regular app that uses `drift`, with minor adjustments.
 You can refer to the official `drift` docs here https://drift.simonbinder.eu/docs/getting-started/

 When defining the `drift` database class you need to provide the tables from the generated file.